Spartan-119/financial_commission_chatbot/README.md

 ## Changes and Updates

-The creator(s) reserve the right to modify, update, or remove any content in this repository at any time without prior notice.
+The creator reserves the right to modify, update, or remove any content in this repository at any time without prior notice.

 ## Governing Law